 Toyota dealerships around the country engaged their local communities by partnering with schools and museums as part of this year’s Toyota Dream Car USA Art Contest.
 In addition to providing information on how to enter this free annual contest for kids, they distributed art kits for families and lesson plans for teachers.
-Now in its 10th year, the Toyota Dream Car USA Art Contest is accepting artwork submissions from youth, ages 4-15, now through January 31, 2021.
+The annual Toyota Dream Car USA Art Contest accepts artwork submissions from youth, ages 4-15, from October through January.

 In Texas, Lost Pines Toyota worked with Bastrop Independent School District to produce an informational video in the dealership distributed on Facebook and Instagram.
 “The smiles, the joy in their eyes … when they found out that they could participate in something like this, they felt like anything was possible … the world of design was theirs,” said Brian Bowling, Afterschool Centers on Education (ACE) Coordinator, Mina Elementary School in Bastrop.